georgalis/pub/boot/pkgsrc_guide.md

 ### Environment Variables

-Typical user environment, from avaiable installed pkgsrc releases, the user selects their desired LOCALBASE and configures the release availability through their PATH varable.
+Typical user environment, the user selects their desired release prefix from avaiable installed pkgsrc LOCALBASE prefix and configures the release availability by setting their PATH varable.

-In this PKGSRC framework, selecting the release is a manual step, to ensure the user has the specific software versions expected for their workflow.
+In this PKGSRC framework, selecting the release path is a manual step, to ensure the user has control over the specific software versions expected for their workflow.
+Multiple site releases may coexist, and expired paths are only removed when they are no longer required at the site.

+In some cases, the full path to an old release binary may be used (along with respective library versions for that release) while the user PATH is set to a current release, to leverage stable package versions, accept for one old required package.

 ```bash
 # Detect platform and set path